 Marinated Pork Chops with Plum Relish and Soy Sweet Potato

 Sweet and sour plums pair perfectly with tender pork chops in this simple and nutritious weeknight meal.
-And - thanks to Cinder’s precision cooking - dry, chewy pork chops are a thing of the past.
-Each bite of this dish is bursting with fruity flavor, which is enhanced the longer you can leave the pork to marinate before cooking.
+Also, thanks to Cinder’s precision cooking, dry, chewy pork chops are a thing of the past.
+Each bite of this dish is bursting with fruity flavor, which is further enhanced the longer you can leave the pork to marinate before cooking.

 FOR THE PORK

 - 2 lbs bone-in pork chops (~3/4 inch thick)

 - 1 small red chili

 - 2 plums, finely diced

 - 1-inch piece ginger, finely grated

 - 1 clove garlic, finely grated

 - 1 tbsp sesame oil